scala/docs.scala-lang/sips/pending/_posts/2016-04-21-multiple-implicit-parameter-lists.md

 ## Implementation

-The implementation of this change is as simple as removing the artificial restriction of having only one parameter list in the `Parser`.
+The implementation of this change is as simple as removing the restriction of having only one parameter list in the `Parser`.
 A pull request (#5108) from Miles Sabin already implements this change as well as an accompanying test file.
 The change should not affect any existing code as every Scala statement that was valid before will still be valid after the change.
 There will even be binary compatibility in both directions.

 ## Drawbacks